Bills hang on for 34-31 wild-card win over Dolphins - WHIZ News

 Buffalo didn’t resemble a team that closed the season reeling off seven straight victories.

-Instead, the Bills looked as if they were running out of adrenalin after an emotionally draining week, and a season full of disruptions.
+Instead, the Bills looked as if they were running out of adrenaline after an emotionally draining week, and a season full of disruptions.

 The 24-year-old Hamlin was released from a Buffalo hospital on Wednesday and visited with his teammates at the Bills facility on Saturday.